Jersey launches consultation on the proposed creation and use of limited liability companies

 Closing date for comments

 The closing date for comments on the proposed Draft Law has now expired.
 Voisin actively participated in this consultation stage.

 Why use Voisin?

 Our focussed, proactive and friendly team provides efficient, seamless and prompt advice and boasts a portfolio of clients which includes some of the world’s leading players.
 Our close relationship with, amongst others, local regulatory authorities, service providers and advisers worldwide enables us to work as part of any team.

 We are passionate about our work and strive for excellence in everything we do.
-For further information or specific advice on the use of Jersey companies, please contact Jeffrey Giovannoni, Kate Anderson or Howard O’Toole of Voisin.
+For further information or specific advice on the use of Jersey companies, please contact Jeffrey Giovannoni or Kate Anderson of Voisin.

 This note is intended to provide a brief rather than a comprehensive guide to the subject under consideration.
 It does not purport to give legal or financial advice that may be acted or relied upon.
 Specific professional advice should always be taken in respect of any individual matter.